YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 ## The web application

 In December 2017, we began thinking about what we wanted from AccuMap v2.
 One of the first decisions we made was to use a strongly typed language, as we were sick of using pure JavaScript.
-We knew we were doing a web application, so our options at the time were C# with ASP.NET MVC, or Java with Spring.
+We knew we were going to write a web application, so our options at the time were C# with ASP.NET MVC, or Java with Spring.

 We eventually decided on C# as it was strongly typed, and had some great features, tooling, and frameworks for building web applications.
 As for the frontend, we still didn't know about UI frameworks like React, so we _somehow_ decided to use [Dart](https://dart.dev).
-I think our reasoning at the time was that it could transpile to JavaScript, and didn't suck as much to write. **This was a horrible idea**.
+I think our reasoning at the time was that it could transpile to JavaScript, and was much nicer to write than JavaScript. **This was a horrible idea**.

-Languages aside, we also wanted to add improve our airspace sector depiction capabilities, make some quality of life improvements such as flight path trails, unique aircraft icons, and numerous other features and improvements.
+Languages aside, we also wanted to add improvements our airspace sector depiction capabilities, make some quality of life improvements such as flight path trails, unique aircraft icons, and numerous other features and improvements.

 ## Version 2

 {{< image src="/images/accumap/web.png" alt="AccuMap Web Application" >}}

-AccuMap v2 eventually released with a similar reception to v1, and addressed most of what it set out to do.
+AccuMap v2 eventually released with a similar reception to v1, and addressed most of what it had set out to do.
 Another time-lapse shows how the experience is much smoother overall, but some issues, such as occasionally disappearing airspace sectors, still plagued the app.

 {{< youtube 62Lk9Pyivb8 >}}